 - Assisting employees when the identity of their employer has been transferred (known as “TUPE” transfers).

-Adam also advises extensively on settlement agreements and provides ongoing HR advice through the firm’s HR Assist and Workplace Plus packages.
+Adam also advises extensively on settlement agreements and provides ongoing HR advice to businesses through our HR support fixed price packages, Workplace Plus and HR Assists.

 He regularly assists clients funded through a legal expenses policy, carrying out assessments of the prospects.
 He is supervised by Philip Richardson.

 Adam regularly comments on employment law issues in the media.
 He has recently appeared on Sky News and BBC Radio Manchester.
 He has also recently had pieces/made comment in the following titles: HR Director, Personnel Today, People Management, HR News, Information Age and HR Review.

 Cases of interest